CorwinMoyne/react-autocomplete/QUESTIONS.md

 4. Remove references to this
 5. Remove constructor
 6. Remove event handler bindings
-7. Replace this.setState
+7. Replace this.setState with useState
 8. useEffect for state update side effects
-8. useEffect for state update side effects
+9. Replace lifecycle methods with hooks

 ### 10. List a few ways styles can be used with components.